drjs/paperanalysis/README.md

   * cluster width/height ratio?
   * presence of MATLAB logo?
 5. Make parser use MATLAB's big data functionality for maximum efficiency.
-6. Figure out how to make the Semantic Surface code generalisable and compatible with the GetFilesUI